jdnyzio/DAND_nodes/Problem Sets/Lesson_1/2_markdown.md

-Your New Environment
+Welcome to your SQLite Environment!
 =============================

-After following instructions from the last slide, you're now the proud owner of a local SQLite environment!
-You are ready to start navigating the Chinook Database which you'll be working with through the next few problem sets.
+After following instructions from the last slide, you're now the proud owner of a local SQLite environment.
+You are ready to start navigating your brand new workspace.

+We'll start off by getting you familiar with the Chinook database which you'll be using throughout these problem sets to practice using SQL.

+The Chinook database represents a digital media store, including tables for artists, albums, media tracks, invoices and customers.

+##Accessing your database

 * Below are some important commands you can use to help explore your new workspace.

 * Type the following commands into your terminal window to get started using SQLite3.

-##Accessing your database
 ```
 $ cd your/file/path/class_db
 $ ls